-Field Type Description Simple A simple field contains a single piece of information, eg a number, or a date Structure A structure is a container for one or more Simple fields or List List A structure is a container for one or more Simple fields or List A list of values of the same type, eg: a list of numbers, or text strings.
+Field Type Description Simple A simple field contains a single piece of information, eg a number, or a date Structure A structure is a container for one or more Simple fields or List List A list of values of the same type, eg: a list of numbers, or text strings.
 Lists may be defined as: "Ordered" - the order in which the values are listed is important "Unordered" - the order in which the values are listed in not important.
 "Alternate" - you must chose one of the values listed.
 A special type of Alternate array is the "Language Alternate" array, which contains text in a number of different languages from which you can choose.